 At one year, rhinoplasty swelling resolves completely and there are no tell-tale signs that any surgery took place, other than the change to the shape or symmetry of the nose.
 Every patient is different, so healing times are not guaranteed.
 If you do have concerns about how long it’s taking for your swelling to decrease, call your plastic surgeon.

-Dr. Jeffrey Epstein is a board certified facial plastic surgeon who specializes in Miami and New York rhinoplasty and revision rhinoplasty.
+Dr. Anthony Bared is a board certified facial plastic surgeon who specializes in Miami rhinoplasty and revision rhinoplasty.
 He’s performed rhinoplasty for more than two decades and performs four or five rhinoplasty surgeries every week.
-Talk to Dr. Epstein about your rhinoplasty goals by calling (212) 759-3483 in New York and (305) 666-5884 in Florida.
+Talk to Dr. Bared about your rhinoplasty goals by calling (305) 666-5884 in Florida.